Description

 Links

-Within a record, you link to another record by writing its identifier between double brackets.
+Within a record, you link to another record by writing either the title or identifier between double brackets.

 A link to [[20201209111625]] record B.

-From v2 onwards, you can also include link text within the brackets.
+For identifier-based links, you can also include link text within the brackets.
+It can be any string except ]]

 Example:

-If you do not use the alternative syntax, you can still improve the readability of records in the cosmoscope by using the link_symbol
+If you use identifier-based links without link text, perhaps coming from software such as The Archive and Zettlr, you can improve the readability of records in the cosmoscope by using the link_symbol

 parameter.
 It accepts as value an arbitrary Unicode string, which will replace the identifier and square brackets in the HTML rendering of the records.
 This visually lightens the text by replacing numeric identifiers with a shorter, personal convention.
 This can be, for example, a single symbol such as a manicle ☞, an arrow →, a star ⟡, etc.